Skip to main content

 The database dump is stored in the .data directory instead of being directly imported into the local environment to allow for caching and reusing the database dump without needing to download it every time you need to refresh the local environment.

-You can also manually download the database dump from the production environment and place it in the .data directory.
+You can manually download the database dump from the production environment, name it db.sql, and place it in the .data directory.

 Refreshing database